 • Family Partner– This position is relational and administrative as it involved talking to the foster family each week and reporting back to the Care Community.
 The Family Partner works to build a relationship with the foster family, ensure their needs are being met and give the Care Community ways they can be praying for the family throughout the week.
 The commitment for this role is about 1 hour per week.

 • Family Helper – The Care Community blesses the family with a meal each week, on the night of the family’s choosing.
 Each family helper commits to bringing one meal each month.
 We provide the family helpers with information about food preferences, dislikes and allergies.
-As a Care Community gets to know the family the Family Helpers can also help with other needs such as yard work or light cleaning.
-The Family Helper also prays for the family throughout the week.

 The Care Community seeks to match the gifts of the members with the needs of the family.
 Therefore, it can have endless possibilities but always seeks to support and encourage the foster family.